yaojenkuo/viz-and-modern-ds-ntu-2021/README.md

 - Submit your `.ipynb` to CEIBA <https://ceiba.ntu.edu.tw/index.php> in time to avoid penalty.
 - Late submission applies a penalty discount according to the table below.
+    - Attach your late submission file and send to TA 增恩 <r08741051@ntu.edu.tw>, cc 耀仁 <yaojenkuo@ntu.edu.tw>.
+    - All late submissions MUST be sent before the end of semester: **2021-06-25 23:59:59**.

 |Task|Percentage|Penalty|
 |----|----------|-------|